-The State of New Hampshire enacted UPMIFA effective July 1, 2008, the provisions of which apply to endowment funds existing on or established after that date.
-The United Way's endowment consists of four individual funds established for youth programs, Whole Village and general operating support.
+The United Way's endowment consists of four individual funds established for youth programs, Whole Village Resource Center and general operating support.
 Its endowment includes both donor-restricted endowment funds and funds designated by the Board of Directors to function as endowments.
-As required by GAAP, net assets associated with endowment funds, including those funds designated by the Board of Directors, are classified and reported based on the existence or absence of donor-imposed restrictions.
+As required by GAAP, net assets associated with endowment funds, including funds designated by the Board of Directors to function as endowments, are classified and reported based on the existence or absence of donor-imposed restrictions.